What are the stock photography trends for 2020? Good question. Stock photography is getting bigger and bigger every year.

 The ability to be able to adjust an image for text requirements is always something that buyers are looking for.
 Having images in your stock portfolio that have negative space located in different areas is key.

-1. Stylistic Editing for Lifestyle
+1. Vintage Editing for Lifestyle Photos

 Buyers are always on the lookout for quality work that is unique.
 So it doesn’t hurt to add some of your style into the images that you shoot for stock photography.